allenwp/godot-tonemap-comparison/README.md

 `godot/Max1Saturation100/godot_Linear_w1.0_Max1Saturation100.webp`

+## Max...Saturation...
+HDR Files
+These files were created with Photoshop to show a spread of all RGB colours at different saturation levels.
+All of these start with values at 0.0 on the left and go up to a maximum value, such as 1.0 or 18.0, on the right of the image.

+`Max1Saturation100`: Values from 0.0 to 1.0.
+Colours at 100% saturation.

+`Max18Saturation50`: Values from 0.0 to 18.0.
+Colours at 50% saturation.

 # Example Comparison of Blender and Godot
 | File & Tonemaps | Blender | Godot
 | --- | --- | ---